iqb-berlin/testcenter/docs/pages/installation-dev.md

 * `testcenter-frontend/src/environments/environment.ts` - Here information about accessing the backend is kept for the frontend component

-There is one important setting to be made in the generated file `.env`.
+There is one important setting to be made in the generated file `docker/.env`.
-On the first line, set the variable _HOSTNAME_ to either the IP, or the hostname of the machine under which it is reachable.
+On the first line, set the variable _HOSTNAME_ to either the IP, or the hostname of the machine under which it is reachable if `localhost` does not work.

-The other setting is the address of the broadcasting service.
-Replace _localhost_ in variable _BROADCAST_SERVICE_URI_SUBSCRIBE_ with the actual hostname.

 ## 3. Run
 ```